AchoArnold/discount-for-student-dev/README.md

 * [USETogether](https://www.use-together.com/github-students/) [FREE] - Remote pair programming and team collaboration tool.Free Premium subscription while you're a student, to be renewed every 6 months.

 * [Github Campus Experts](https://apply.githubcampus.expert/) [FREE] - GitHub Campus Experts are students who build technical communities on campus, with training and support from GitHub.Apply to become part of the program while you’re a student.

+##  Data science

+* [Deepnote](https://deepnote.com/education) [FREE] - The best way to collaborate with others on data science projects.
+Education plan allows you to create an unlimited amount of Deepnote teams and work with any number of collaborators.

 # License